 Because a SEG also requires an MX (Mail Exchange) record change, a SEG is publicly visible to hackers, making it vulnerable to an MX record bypass.
 SEGs are also known to generate a high rate of false positives when configured too tightly, and they don’t layer effectively with native Microsoft 365 security.

 Architecturally, a SEG is outside the email flow, rendering Exchange Online Protection (EOP) useless and providing no protection for threats that are flowing internally within the Office 365 organization.
 This is a serious problem because many Office 365 attacks are from hackers posing as insiders after taking over an existing Microsoft 365 account via a phishing attack.

 Finally, maintaining a SEG can be complex and time-consuming, requiring an MX record update, quarantine management, and continual threat monitoring, which could be burdensome and even impractical.
 For MSPs looking to expand their cybersecurity business, the complexity could present a barrier to entry.

-To combat sophisticated, low volume phishing and spear phishing attacks, a solution that uses artificial intelligence (AI), including machine learning (ML), is a better option than SEGs.
-Vade Secure for Office 365 uses ML to perform real-time behavioral analysis of the entire email, including any URLs and attachments.
+To combat sophisticated, low-volume phishing and spear phishing attacks, a solution that uses artificial intelligence (AI), including machine learning (ML), is a better option than SEGs.
+Vade for M365 uses ML to perform real-time behavioral analysis of the entire email, including any URLs and attachments.
 Overall, it scans for 47 unique features to identify phishing attacks.
 It can detect threats in seemingly innocuous messages by comparing syntax and essentially invisible details to billions of messages examined previously.

-Finally, unlike a SEG, Vade Secure for Office 365 is API-based and fully integrated with Office 365.
+Finally, unlike a SEG, Vade for M365 is API-based and fully integrated with Microsoft 365.
 This simplifies configuration and maintenance for the MSP and requires no MX record changes or rerouting of traffic to an external platform.
 Because email traffic is not disrupted, there’s no risk of losing or blocking emails.